 What if you are building the same cookie-cutter things over-and-over?
 Perhaps it’s time to change the bet?
 By using new tools or techniques you would increase the risk, but also the reward would be to learn something new.
 Alternatively, build the library that automates the drudge-work so you can re-focus on the areas of risk.

-The Purpose Of The Development Team article takes this idea further: that everything we do in a development team is about managing a balance of risks across the portfolio of an entire team’s efforts.
+The Purpose Of The Development Team article expands this idea further: that everything we do in a development team is about managing a balance of risks across the portfolio of an entire team’s efforts.
+In the next article though, we’ll zoom in more closely and see how we use risk when we make Debugging Bets.

 Add Your Star On GitHub to receive an invite to the GitHub Risk-First team.